Put Sleeplessness to Rest! 9 Easy Home Remedies for Insomnia

 When dealing with insomnia, natural treatment is likely the best route to go with if you don’t have underlying health conditions causing this sleep disorder.
 Often times the challenges and stresses of life can be the cause and simply dealing with them in a more constructive manner can work wonders.

-To highlight that, here are some home remedies of insomnia you can try.
+To highlight that, here are some home remedies for insomnia you can try.

 - Chamomile tea: This is an essential oil that can be used to make tea.
 Studies have found that consuming chamomile tea significantly improves the quality of your sleep and this helps those struggling with insomnia.